 Only medical professionals are qualified to accurately diagnose mental health conditions, such as personality disorders.
 However, very often it is the partner or family member who brings to light the issues that the victim of the disorder cannot see himself.

-The relationship between BPD and addiction is as stormy as the individual’s romantic relationships.
+The relationship between BPD and addiction is as stormy as the individual’s personal relationships.

-The alcoholism or substance use brings out the antisocial behaviors like rage, anger and depression.
+The alcoholism or substance can bring out and intsnsify antisocial behaviors like rage, anger and depression.

 Yet, the man suffering from borderline personality feels a strong need to use drugs or alcohol to numb his numerous fears and to stop his mind from racing with constant free-floating anxiety.

 Several symptoms of BDP are similar to symptoms of addiction, so it can be complicated to determine whether someone has a dual diagnosis.
 Both conditions display traits of:

 - Impulsivity and instability in job, relationships, finances and responsibilities